How To Outsmart Our Monkey Mind

 permitted to fly your airlines?

 Although I worked for the airlines prior to 9-11-2001, I had to work hard to assure these travelers that I was just trying to make sure that they got through customs.
 I often had to tell them that I was Black to calm them down.
-I discovered that the most non-triggering question to get at what I needed was "What is the citizenship of your passport?"
+I discovered that the most non-triggering question to get at what I needed was, "What is the citizenship of your passport?"

 One of the most unusual occurrences that I experienced with white people in Miami was their active recruitment in turning me against the Cubans.
 They focused on the fact that Cubans won't speak English in public.
 Most of the time, I would be so astonished by their behavior that I wouldn't know how to respond.